We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 Make sure to feed them with produces that has nutritional value for them.

-Let’s go ahead and cover the nutritional aspects of guinea pigs and what other greens they can include in their diet.
+Let’s go ahead and cover the nutritional aspects of a guinea pig’s diet and learn whether guinea pigs eat lettuce, including iceberg lettuce.

 - Can Guinea Pigs Eat Iceberg Lettuce?